 Comments: Pliny the Elder’s description of Judea is quite uneventful with the exception of his excitement for the one-of-a-kind group of Essenes settled on the shores of the Dead Sea (Asphalt lake).
 Pliny seems playful in calling them a “descent group” (gens) since he emphasizes that they have no actual common descent due to their lack of marriage and therefore lack of regular family life.
 This description has the feel of paradoxography, writing about paradoxes or amazing things you would never believe.
 The somewhat bland and negative talk about the Dead Sea sets up for an amazing discovery in this way.
 Pliny’s Roman perspective can be compared and contrasted with the more detailed descriptions of the Essenes by Philo of Alexandria, a Judean author (link).

 The second selection below is by Gaius Julius Solinus, whose dates are uncertain but he is usually placed in the early third century.
 It seems that Solinus knew and used Pliny at various points in his overall work, but in this case there are differences which suggest he may also be drawing on a separate source, so it is worth including this altenative description of Essenes as well.

-Source of the translation: J. Bostock, The Natural History of Pliny (London.
+Source of the translations: J. Bostock, The Natural History of Pliny (London.
 Taylor and Francis, 1855), public domain, adapted by Harland.
 Solinus translated by Harland.

 Pliny, Natural History